mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 If so, it’s not necessary [for] the rider who controls the horse to understand the four kinds of horses.
 Just let go of any kind of horses, without controlling, without getting the [whip?].

 Of course, you need a whip.
 Remember this.
 We need a whip because, when the [cat](glossary#cat) was born, still as a cat...
 Because Buddha says, even a cat and dog are Buddha.
-If dogs and cats are Buddha, [the] cat was one with his skin, his muscles and other cats.
+If dogs and cats are Buddha, [the] cat was one with his skin, his muscles, and other cats.
 The Zen master says that is [karmic?] consciousness, but whatever you say, it doesn’t hit the mark.
 (Note: This paragraph is particularly hard to make out.
 At the moment, I don’t know what it means.
 However, needing a whip for cats?
-That, I can relate to.)
+That I can relate to.)

 Anyway, you have to understand [yourself] as a human being  – but that human being is really stretched into the past, into the future.
 You have to understand human life for [the] long, long range.